Our Team

 Mai Gryffydd

-Mai (they/them) is our Clinic Manager and Lived Experience Lead.
-They manage the day-to-day operations of the clinic and supervise the support team.
-Mai is also an intentional peer support practitioner who faciliates our TGD and rainbow group programs.
-They are passionate about helping other members of the TGD community with neurocognitive conditions.
+Mai (they/them) is our Clinic Manager who manages the day-to-day operations of the clinic and supervises the support team.
+Mai is also an intentional peer support practitioner and play therapist.
+They are passionate about working with children with neurodevelopmental conditions.

 Therapy Assistant

-Mai (she/they) is a therapy assistant who works with NDIS participants to help implement the strategies and techniques developed by the participant’s treating psychologist.
-They deliver supports including play therapy under the supervision of Dr Lei Gryffydd.
-Mai also helps with administrative duties.
-Outside of her work at Elucidate Psychology, Mai is a third-year psychology student at the University of Melbourne.
+Jessica (she/her) is a therapy assistant who works with NDIS participants to help implement the strategies and techniques developed by the participant’s treating psychologist.
+She delivers supports including play therapy under the supervision of Dr Lei Gryffydd.
+Jessica also helps with administrative duties.
+Outside of her work at Elucidate Psychology, Jessica is a second-year psychology student at the University of Melbourne.

 Olivia Kearney